amith-bharadwaj/iiitb_Open_Lane_Project/README.md

 #### Preprocessed Route Guides

-ritonRoute performs the initial detailed route while giving due respect to preprocessed route guides, which are obtained after the global/fast route.
+Triton Route performs the initial detailed route while giving due respect to preprocessed route guides, which are obtained after the global/fast route.
 The adherence to these guides is a crucial aspect.
 This involves a series of actions:

 Initial Route Guide Analysis: TritonRoute scrutinizes the directions specified in the preferred route guides.
 If any non-directional routing guides are identified, it decomposes them into unit widths.